woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Feature - Inherit variation props from mapped bundle.
+* Feature - Inherit variation props from the specified Variation Bundle.
 * Feature - Add compatibility with the WooCommerce Importer/Exporter.
+* Tweak - Hide core variation fields when specifying a Variation Bundle.
 * Tweak - Declared compatibility with latest WordPress and WooCommerce versions.

 = 1.0.3 =